Johnny Carson

-John William Carson (October 23, 1925 – January 23, 2005) was an American television host, comedian, writer, and producer.
-He is best known as the host of The Tonight Show Starring Johnny Carson (1962–1992).
-Carson received six Primetime Emmy Awards, the Television Academy's 1980 Governor's Award, and a 1985 Peabody Award.
+John William Carson (October 23, 1925 – January 23, 2005) was an American television host, comedian, and writer best known as the host of NBC's The Tonight Show Starring Johnny Carson (1962–1992).
+Carson received six Primetime Emmy Awards, the Television Academy's 1980 Governor's Award and a 1985 Peabody Award.
 He was inducted into the Television Academy Hall of Fame in 1987.
 Carson was awarded the Presidential Medal of Freedom in 1992 and received a Kennedy Center Honor in 1993.

-During World War II, Carson served in the Navy.
-After the war, Carson started a career in radio.
-He moved from radio to TV and took over as host of the late-night talk show Tonight from Jack Paar in 1962.
-He remained an American icon even after his retirement in 1992.
-He adopted a casual, conversational approach with extensive interaction with guests, an approach pioneered by Arthur Godfrey and previous Tonight Show hosts Steve Allen and Jack Paar but enhanced by Carson's lightning-quick wit.
+During World War II, Carson served in the United States Navy.
+After the war, he started a career in radio, then moved to television and took over as host of the late-night talk show Tonight from Jack Paar in 1962.
+Carson remained an American cultural icon even after his retirement in 1992.
+He adopted a casual, conversational approach with extensive interaction with guests, an approach pioneered by Arthur Godfrey and previous Tonight Show hosts Paar and Steve Allen but enhanced by Carson's lightning-quick wit.
+A cultural phenomenon, Carson is widely regarded as the King of Late Night Television.
 Former late-night host and friend David Letterman, as well as many others, have cited Carson's influence.
-Carson is a cultural icon and widely regarded as the king of late-night television.

 Early life and career

-John William Carson was born on October 23, 1925, in Corning, Iowa, to Ruth Elizabeth (Hook) Carson (1901–1985) and Homer Lloyd "Kit" Carson (1899–1983), a power company manager.
-He was the second child of three children.
-He had an older sister, Catherine “Kit” (Carson) Sotzing (1923-2014) and a younger brother Richard Carson (1929-2021).
-As a child, he lived in the nearby towns of Avoca, Clarinda, and Red Oak in southwest Iowa before moving to Norfolk, Nebraska, at the age of eight.
-There, Carson grew up and began developing his talent for entertaining.
-At the age of 12, Carson found a book on magic at a friend's house and immediately purchased a mail-order magician's kit.
+John William Carson was born on October 23, 1925, in Corning, Iowa, to Ruth Elizabeth Carson (née Hook; 1901–1985) and Homer Lloyd "Kit" Carson (1899–1983), a power company manager.
+Carson was the second of three children; he had an older sister, and a younger brother, Richard "Dick" Carson (1929–2021).

+Growing up initially in Iowa, Carson lived in the towns of Avoca, Clarinda, and Red Oak before moving to Norfolk, Nebraska, at age 8.
+There, Carson began developing his talent for entertaining.
+At age 12 he found a book on magic at a friend's house and then purchased a mail-order magician's kit.
 After purchasing the kit, Carson practiced his entertainment skills on family members with card tricks.
-He was known for following his family members around saying, "Pick a card, any card."
-Carson's mother sewed him a cape, and his first performance was staged in front of the local Kiwanis Club.
+During this period, he would follow his family members around saying, "Pick a card, any card."
+Carson's mother made him a cape, and his first performance was in front of the local Kiwanis Club.
 He debuted as "The Great Carsoni" at age 14 and was paid $3 a show.

-Soon, many other performances at local picnics and county fairs followed.
-After graduating from high school, Carson had his first encounter with Hollywood.
-He had hitchhiked to Hollywood, where he was arrested and fined $50 for impersonating a midshipman, a story often regarded as apocryphal.
+After graduating from high school, Carson hitchhiked to Hollywood, Los Angeles.
+There he was arrested and fined $50 for impersonating a midshipman, a story often regarded as apocryphal.